Julie & Julia with Meryl Streep and Amy Adams. If you have a great product and get turned down, keep trying to sell it.

-Lessons: Respect and be patient with your customers.
+Respect and be patient with your customers.

 Customers won't return to a store when they've been treated badly.

 Ferris Bueller's Day Off with Matthew Broderick.
 Ferris enters a posh restaurant and impersonates Abe Froman, the Sausage King of Chicago.
-Apparently this is the only way for him to gain entrance.
+Apparently, this is the only way for him to gain entrance.

-Lesson: Treat ALL customers with respect; not just some.
+Lesson: Treat ALL customers with respect, not just some.

-Cooke reads from a textbook which only encourages the couple to express their want of a vacation instead.
-Goode has a compelling retail sales pitch which wins over the couple.
+Cooke reads from a textbook encouraging the couple to express their want of a vacation instead.
+Goode has a compelling retail sales pitch that wins over the couple.